A song for Joondalup

 Kalyakoorl, ngalak warangka.
 Forever we sing.

-Paying homage to our beautiful, unique and incredibly special part of the world, we are proud to have created a song about Lake Joondalup for our community and future generations to enjoy.
+Paying homage to our unique and incredibly special part of the world, Joondalup Festival has proudly commissioned a song for our community and future generations to enjoy.

-Commissioned for Joondalup Festival, this unique composition brings together the talents of the West Australian Opera, celebrated singer-songwriters Gina Williams and Guy Ghouse, and acclaimed producer Boox Kid.
-The result is a mesmerizing blend of traditional Noongar language and contemporary musical elements that pays homage to the significance of Lake Joondalup in Noongar culture and history.
+This special project, called Joondalup Warangka (Joondalup Song), brought together the talents of the West Australian Opera, celebrated singer-songwriters Gina Williams and Guy Ghouse, and acclaimed producer Boox Kid, with inspiration drawn from the stories and experiences of local residents.
+The result?
+A mesmerizing blend of traditional Noongar language and contemporary musical elements that pays homage to the significance of Lake Joondalup in Noongar culture and history.

 ARTIST STATEMENT FROM GINA WILLIAMS